Thailand

 Hygiene

 However, the Fuji chain (unfortunately), is a major exception.
 On several occasions, I have been shocked and appalled at what I have seen (and what I have seen is no doubt only the tip of the iceberg).
-Quite frankly, food hygiene in Thailand is disgraceful.
+Quite frankly, food hygiene in Thailand leaves a lot to be desired.

 It starts at the fresh markets where meat is sold uncovered and unrefrigerated.
 Even if you don't buy food directly from the fresh markets, this is where many small restaurants get their supplies from.
 Sitting in tropical temperatures, it is usual for the meat to be covered in flies.
 Sometimes the vendor will make a half-hearted attempt to keep the flies off by waving around a stick with a plastic bag tied to the end.

-I am actually writing this as a result of having eaten at a restaurant where the kitchen had a major rat infestation.
-Unfortunately, I didn't spot this until after I had eaten.
+I once ate at a restaurant where the kitchen had a major rat infestation.
+Unfortunately, I didn't spot the problem until after I had eaten.
 The three young members of staff showed no reaction when I told them.
 Obviously, they already knew about the problem but just continued to prepare food.

 Thais are remarkably tolerant of things that would 'gross out' many Westerners.
 At one food centre I ate at in a major department store there were cockroaches crawling over the cutlery tray when I went to get a fork and spoon with which to eat my rice.